 Moving heavy objects like television sets, couches, and beds will ultimately cost more than moving fewer and lighter objects.

 The determining factor is in the weight of the items:

 |600||$350 – 370|

-While the above rates are a good way to standardize pricing, it is important to consider other factors affecting moving costs.
+As per our expertise, while the above rates are a good way to standardize pricing, it is important to consider other factors affecting moving costs.

 These include the size and shape of items and how difficult it is to move them through doors.
 Additionally, the number of flights and special equipment is needed to move these items.